somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 I have never officially taken a course in linguistics.
 This write up may have nothing to do with linguistics.
 In fact, this may not have much to do with the usual sense in which languages are studied.
 I am interested in a broader category of Languages and their dynamics.
 For convenience, I would like to use the word Language to be anything used to represent Knowledge.
 As in usual usage, when both terms language and knowledge are specified, a particular language will be used to represent the specific knowledge.
 The following note on terminology is for those with hard wired logic and maybe skimmed over for those who are comfortable with not so precise definitions, which will anyways become clear by the end.

 * Terminology: If I may, at least for this write up, I would like to use the word Language to be any structure used to represent Knowledge.
 To clarify again: whenever I use the word 'Language' with a capital L, I mean anything that we use to represent Knowledge.
 Now one may ask what do I mean by 'Knowledge'?
 I cannot describe it because any definition using English or some other Language will automatically make it a representation and hence lose its meaning of existing beyond Language.
 One may be tempted to escape this by using negation: Knowledge is that which is not representable by any Language.
 However, that statement itself is also a representation using English and the same problem repeats.
-Circumventing logical contradictions in existence of 'Knowledge' with a capital K, I loosely refer to anything that we would like to represent as 'knowledge', with a small k.
+Circumventing logical contradictions in existence of 'Knowledge' with a capital K, I loosely refer to anything specific (already represened in some Language) that we would like to represent (in another Language) as 'knowledge', with a small k.

  * (Example).
 This means that relatively abstract knowledge like "the concept of a triangle" or "the concept of nothing" are not considered as 'Knowledge', but instead as representations within Language as they are defined by terms using the Language of Mathematics or some other Language.
 At the same time, these are considered as knowledge (with a small k) if they are to be represented by using relatively more specific Language such as the Language of Euclidean Geometry for "the concept of a triangle" or the Language of Set Theory for representing "the concept of nothing" as the empty set.
 This serves to demonstrate that